Sinopec teams up with Tencent in retail ahead of stake sale

-Sinopec said in a statement on Tuesday that it has agreed to work with Tencent, China's largest listed internet firm, in areas like mobile payment, big data services and digital navigation at its network of more than 30,000 petrol stations and over 23,000 convenience stores across China.
+Sinopec said in a statement it has agreed to work with Tencent, China's largest listed internet firm, in areas like mobile payment, big data services and digital navigation at its network of more than 30,000 petrol stations and over 23,000 convenience stores across China.

 The oil company has signed agreements with multiple Chinese firms this year to make more use of its petrol stations and provide more services to consumers.
 The companies include delivery service firm S.F.
 Express, retailer Ruentex Group, e-commerce firm YHD.com and Taiping Insurance Group, Sinopec has said.

 "The non-oil business of Sinopec...has huge potential.
-Sinopec aims to provide comprehensive and integrated services in the future," Sinopec Chairman Fu Chengyu said on the firm's interim earnings call, according to Tuesday's statement.
+Sinopec aims to provide comprehensive and integrated services in the future," Sinopec Chairman Fu Chengyu said in the firm's interim earnings call, according to Tuesday's statement.

 The firm said it will work with Tencent on customer loyalty services, cross-marketing opportunities and online-to-offline retail services.
 Online-to-offline involves people using their smartphones to connect to the internet to order goods and services for delivery from retailers.